 The CMA conducts research to support a vibrant medical profession and a healthy population.
 The information generated from our survey data helps health system planners at all levels work toward getting the right number, mix and distribution of physicians across Canada.
+It allows the CMA and other stakeholders to identify individual, organizational and system-level changes needed to better support physicians, residents and medical students, and to create a healthier medical culture and more effective health care system.
 Medical learners also use this data to inform decisions about their future careers.
 Ultimately, this data supports discussions and planning that will impact change in health, health systems and the health workforce.

 Learn how the CMA ensures respondent confidentiality in its surveys.